GNOME/gtk/README.md

 The [`atk`](./atk) directory contains the introspection data and gi-docgen project files for ATK and AT-SPI2.

-The [`glib`](./glib) directory contains the introspection data and gi-docgen project files for GLib, GObject, and GIO.

 The [`gtk3`](./gtk3) directory contains the introspection data and gi-docgen project files for GTK3 and GDK3.